Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Background

 \subsection{Weyl-Heisenberg Matrices}

 In the context of quantum computing, one typically focuses on a $d$-dimensional Hilbert space $\mathbb{C}^d$, where $d=2^n$ and $n$ denotes the number of qubits.
-In this setting, we can replace the continuous time-frequency shift operators from before with Weyl–Heisenberg matrices (also called generalized Pauli operators), which serve as their finite-dimensional counterparts.
+Over the finite phase space $\mathbb{Z}_d \times \mathbb{Z}_d$, the time-frequency shift operators are the Weyl–Heisenberg matrices (also called generalized Pauli operators).

 Every Weyl-Heisenberg matrix is specified by a discrete parameter pair $(x,z) \in \left\{0,\ldots,d-1\right\}^{\times 2}$ and assumes the following form:

 where

 and $\omega_d = \exp \left( 2 \pi \mathrm{i}/d \right)$ is a $d$-th root of unity.